AggroBird/GameRenderPipeline/README.md

 Custom scriptable render pipeline for Unity projects.

-Used for internal development.
-This plugin is continuously under development and is not optimized for production.
+Based on the [Custom SRP tutorial from Catlike Coding](https://catlikecoding.com/unity/tutorials/custom-srp/).
+This is no longer maintained and exists only for archive purposes.
 Use at your own risk.